farwayer/mobx-decorators/README.md

 &nbsp;&nbsp;onSaved = (store, property, value) => {},
 &nbsp;&nbsp;onInitialized = (store, property, value) => {},
 })*
-*createSaveDecorator(baseOptions={})
+*createSaveDecorator(baseOptions={})*

 **Must be defined before @observable**

 `@save` decorator helps save and load observable value to/from permanent storage.
 Keep in mind `@save` is *lazy* decorator and loading will be started only after first property access.
-If you change property before value will be loaded than restored value will be ignored.
+If you change property before or during loading than restored value will be ignored.

 `onLoaded` callback will be called only if value is loaded from storage.
 `onSave` will be called after saving.